Procedures for Utility Installation and Construction in West Des Moines, Iowa

 Excavation Permit Form must be obtained and completed at the Engineering Services office at City Hall, Suite 2E.
 Application and Permit for Street Excavation - Sample

 Street/Lane Closure Permit Form is available online, to be completed and faxed to Public Works at 515-222-3478: City of West Des Moines Street/Lane Closure Form

 Utility work in the City shall not start unless the respective utility company proposal has been accepted by the City and the proper lane closure forms and/or excavation permits have been obtained.

 It is expected and imperative that the respective utility company and its contractors will provide appropriate notification and coordination with nearby residents, businesses, and property owners prior to any utility work.

-Contact Juanita at the City of West Des Moines Development Services (515-222-3429) at least 48 hours prior to starting any utility work within the City.
+Contact the City of West Des Moines Engineering Services (515-222-3475) at least 48 hours prior to starting any utility work within the City.

 Immediately upon completion of utility work; backfill, restore, sod, and repair any disturbed areas and damaged items caused by any utility work prior to utility work crews leaving each job site location in accordance to Article 7-1B-9 and Chapter 7-14 of the West Des Moines City Code.

 To search Iowa OneCall tickets, select this link: Iowa OneCall Tickets.
 (Hint: you may find it easiest to search by street name.)